 Removing ice dams has changed quite a bit over the years.
 The media used to suggest hiring a contractor, to pull the gutters off your home so the ice dams process would be solved.
 This idea was well intended but wrong.

-Contractors that were removing ice dams this way caused severe damage to roof and gutter systems.
+Contractors that were fixing ice dams this way caused severe damage to roof and gutter systems.
 The gutters were bent, and torn as they fell to the ground full of ice and snow.
 Then when the snow melted it dropped next to the homes foundation and caused basement flooding.
 Damages to bushes and landscapes from removing ice dams was also an issue.

 Ice Dams are a wall of ice that forms at the edge of the roof, usually at the gutters or soffit.
 The water then backs up behind the ice dam and creates a pool of water.
 This pool of water can leak into a home and cause damage to walls, ceilings, insulation, and other areas.